athrva98/Multi_view_super_resolution/README.md

 ### Implementation details.

 The build system is QMake.
 You need to have an installlation of OpenCV to build this project.
 If you are using UBUNTU, just use ```apt``` to install OpenCV.
 QMake should automatically find OpenCV using ```pkg-config```.
-If you are building OpenCV from source, make appropriate changes to the Qmake configuration in the ``.pro`` file.
+If you are building OpenCV from source, make appropriate changes to the Qmake configuration in the ```.pro``` file.

+### References

+1. Based on the implementation in, ```https://github.com/zhangxiaoya/FB.git```
+2. Paper Reference : Farsiu, Sina et al. “Fast and robust multiframe super resolution.”
+IEEE Transactions on Image Processing 13 (2004): 1327-1344.